sean94011/ECE470_Project/README.md

-﻿# ECE470_Project (The Ping-Pong Catcher)
+﻿# ECE470_Project (RoboTic-Tac-Toe)

-In this project, we are going to build a ping-pong catcher with UR3.
-We will incorporate some machine learning and inverse kinematics to achieve our goals.
-More specific details will be updated later here.
+In this project, we are going to build a robotic tic-tac-toe player with AI that can play against human player by considering all the posibilities.

 ## Installation & Setup
 ```sh